yunaranyancat/AquaCrypt/README.md

-AquaCrypt v0.01 , is an encryption/decryption tool using image and passphrase.
+AquaCrypt [see latest version number], is an encryption/decryption tool using image and passphrase.
 The idea of the name AquaCrypt is because of a goddess named Aqua (https://konosuba.fandom.com/wiki/Aqua) in the anime "Kono Subarashii Sekai ni Shukufuku wo! " who is useless in everything.

 This is a mere useless tool because;
 - it takes time to decrypt and encrypt, you need to wait at least 1 minute for the process to finish, i'll optimize them later